RaiMan/SikuliX1/README.md

 [![SikuliX](https://raw.githubusercontent.com/RaiMan/SikuliX1/master/Support/sikulix-red.png)](https://sikulix.github.io)

 ---

-# Any activities paused until mid of August 2022

----
 **What is SikuliX**<br>SikuliX automates anything you see on the screen of your desktop computer running Windows, Mac or some Linux/Unix.
 It uses image recognition powered by OpenCV to identify GUI components and can act on them with mouse and keyboard actions.